huland/logseq-notes/pages/Tiago Forte - Building a second brain.md

-# Tiago Forte - Building a second brain
-## Question of interest
+- ## Question of interest
   collapsed:: true
 	- ### Ask yourself:
 		- What are the questions I’ve always been interested in?
 			- this could include grand, sweeping questions like: